 Ready to compost your food scraps, food soiled paper and compostable plastics?
 We have the resources to help set up a program in your building.

-Place a work order to receive recycling, composting and landfill trash bins for your event.
 We are happy to help you figure how many to order.

 We love to teach people on campus how to properly sort their waste to achieve the highest level of diversion!
 We offer